 This section removes the distinction between temporary and portfolio investments and provides additional guidance on recognition, measurement, presentation and disclosure of these types of investments.
 Upon adoption of this section and PS 3450, PS 3040 - Portfolio Investments will no longer be applicable.
-This standard is effective for fiscal years beginning on or after April 1, 2021.
+This standard has been deferred by PSAB and is now effective for fiscal years beginning on or after April 1, 2022.